UnicycleBloke/yagl/README.md

 ### Container2 format

 Container2 files introduce a new type of record which contains the index of a real sprite.
-This is used in containers such as Action01 in place of RealSprites (sound effects are unchanged), and the RealSprites are moved to the end of the GRF.
+This is used in containers such as Action01 in place of RealSprites, and the RealSprites are moved to the end of the GRF.
+[Sound effects can also be moved to this section.]
 This indirection makes it possible to provide two or more distinct images for a given sprite index, being rendered at different zoom levels and/or with different colour depths.
 For each sprite index, there is a contiguous array of RealSprites in the GRF file rather than just one.

 Container1 does not support this feature, having a single palette-based sprite per sprite index (in fact it doesn't even really have sprite indices in the GRF).